Andebugulin/GaleriYah/README.md

 - `date_taken`: Date
 - `created_at`: Timestamp with timezone, automatically set

+### Admin page
+- Admin page is located at `https://galeriyah.netlify.app/admin/photos`, you can get there only by typing the URL directly.
+- In the supabase dashboard go to "Authentication" -> add your users that will be able to access the admin page, use strong password.
+- In the `https://galeriyah.netlify.app/admin/photos` you will see login screen, in order to login you need to use your Supabase credentials (email and password).
+- After login you can add photos and easily manage albums.

 ## Flickr Integration

+Admin page includes a syncranization button that will import photos from Flickr to your Supabase database. in order to use it you need to set up your Flickr account(its free and you can upload up to 1000 photos) and get your photos URL. in my case it was: `https://www.flickr.com/photos/201748906@N08/with/54260070380/` its basically the URL of the Photostream that contains all your photos in Flickr.

+After that press button `Sync Now` and wait until the process is done, it can take a while depending on how many photos you have in Flickr, for me I have around 52 photos and it took around 3 minutes to import them all, because it is a scrapper.

-The project includes a Python script (`parse_pictures_from_flickr.py`) that automates the process of importing photos from Flickr to your Supabase database.
+The project includes a Python script (`parse_pictures_from_flickr.py`) that automates the process of importing photos from Flickr to your Supabase database too.

 ### Prerequisites
 ```bash